-The law on data protection will change on 25 May 2018 when the General Data Protection Regulation comes into force.
+The law on data protection changed on 25 May 2018 when the General Data Protection Regulation comes into force.

 What is the GDPR?